Sidsharma11/Sidsharma11/README.md

 - 🌱 I’m currently learning MySQL,PowerBI,Excel
 - 📫 How to reach me siamity3193@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact:Despite my background in mechanical engineering and a stint in government job preparation, I found my true calling in data analytics!Turns out, my passion for uncovering patterns and solving puzzles led me straight to the world of data analysis,
+- ⚡ Fun factDespite my adventurous journey from mechanical engineering to government job preparations and even a stint in the export industry dealing with metal sheet items like trunks and decorative mirrors, I've found my true passion in the captivating world of data analysis!
+It turns out, numbers and patterns are my real forte, and I'm thrilled to be pursuing my dream as an aspiring data analyst.

 <!---
 Sidsharma11/Sidsharma11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.